 The customer management feature allows merchants to add, edit, remove, and manage customer records.
 The customer list can be added in bulk or individually from the Add a Customer function or directly while creating a new invoice.
 Each customer profile includes complete customer contact information and will track every outstanding and paid invoice.

-Wave’s mobile app (for Android and iOS) helps merchants manage their invoices from their mobile devices.
-It also comes with a banking feature, similar to PayPal.
-Wave Money (like PayPal balance) allows users instant access to their funds for purchasing or transferring their linked business bank account.
-The July 2023 update for this software incorporated the receipt image capturing feature so merchants no longer need two separate apps.
+Wave’s mobile app (for Android and iOS) helps merchants manage their invoices and capture digital receipts on their mobile devices.
+The app also comes with a banking feature similar to PayPal, which allows users instant access to their funds for purchasing or transferring their linked business bank account.

-Note, however, that Wave’s mobile receipt feature costs $8 per month.
-Wave also does not support in-person transactions, so the mobile app does not have POS tools.
+Note, however, that the mobile app does not have POS tools.

 Wave comes with a basic inventory management feature that allows merchants to create a list of products or services.
-For accounting purposes, users will have to tick the “Sell this” box and choose the proper income category.
+For accounting purposes, users will have to tick the “Sell this” or “Buy this” boxes and choose the proper income or expense account.
 These items then become available when creating a customer invoice.

 One downside is that the system does not allow for images to be added.
-However, it lets businesses safely edit/update any of the services (like pricing, for example) without affecting any specifics in a past invoice.
+However, it lets businesses safely edit or update any of the services (like pricing, for example) without affecting any specifics in a past invoice.

 It takes at least two business days for any form of payment to be credited to a merchant’s bank account, which significantly affected Wave’s score in this category.
 Wave, however, does offer instant payouts for an undisclosed fee.
 Merchants can also access their funds immediately from their mobile device, similar to PayPal Balance.

-Wave’s fraud protection system is a combination of internal risk assessment tools and several third-party security and fraud detection service providers.
-However, unlike other payment processors, it is not customizable, nor is it accessible from the menu.
+Wave’s fraud protection system combines internal risk assessment tools with several third-party security and fraud detection service providers.
+Unlike other payment processors, it is not customizable and is not accessible from the menu.

 Similarly, chargeback management also lacks platform access.
-Wave will contact its merchants via email for any chargeback claim and will assist its users to submit documents to counter the claim.
+Wave will contact its merchants via email for any chargeback claim and will assist its users in submitting documents to counter the claim.
 One upside is that Wave’s chargeback fee ($15) is refundable for merchants who successfully defend the chargeback.

-Compared to most payment processors, Wave’s integration list is somewhat limited.
-Its single direct integration is with Google Sheets, while partner integration is limited to BlueCamroo for CRM.
-However, if you use Zapier, you should be able to integrate Wave with more merchant-useful software, such as Shopify, Square, and Stripe for ecommerce, Acuity and Calendly for scheduling, and more.
+Wave integrates with other apps via Zapier.
+You should be able to integrate Wave with many options for merchant-friendly software, such as PayPal, Shopify, Square, eBay, and Stripe for ecommerce, Acuity and Calendly for scheduling, and more.

 Wave reports are more accounting-oriented than simple sales reporting.
 Report types are either accrual or cash basis, and invoice sales are categorized as receivables.
-This makes it less user-friendly for merchants with a limited bookkeeping background as opposed to straightforward sales records.
+This makes them less user-friendly for merchants with a limited bookkeeping background than straightforward sales records.
 There are also no analytics, and customization is very limited.

 Learn more in our Wave Accounting review.

-Wave as a payment processor is an attractive alternative to top online payment processors like Stripe if you run a low-volume business, accepting payments solely through invoicing and recurring billing.
-The biggest advantage, of which, is the fact that Wave’s invoice and recurring billing tools are free to use.
-There are no monthly fees, no paid plans for advanced features (as with Square and Stripe), nor are users required to subscribe for an accounting plan (like QuickBooks).
+Wave, as a payment processor, is an attractive alternative to top online payment processors like Stripe if you run a low-volume business and accept payments solely through invoicing and recurring billing.
+The biggest advantage is the fact that Wave’s invoice and recurring billing tools are free to use.
+There are no monthly fees, nor are users required to subscribe for an accounting plan (like QuickBooks).

-As for ease of use, Wave’s platform is overall clean and well-organized so it’s easy to navigate.
+Wave’s platform is clean and well-organized, making it easy to navigate.
 It also provides a detailed, step-by-step guide for setting up your payments and business profile.
-And if you’re not yet ready, you can pause the setup process, and Wave will save your progress for you.
+If you’re not yet ready, you can pause the setup process, and Wave will save your progress.

-We test each merchant account service provider ourselves to ensure an extensive review of the products.
-We then compare pricing methods and identify providers that offer zero monthly fees, pay-as-you-go terms, and low transaction rates.
-Finally, we evaluate each according to a range of payment processing features, scalability, and ease of use.
+Each time I write product reviews, I test the merchant account service provider to ensure an extensive assessment of its abilities, advantages, and drawbacks.
+I compare pricing schemes and identify whether the provider offers zero monthly fees, pay-as-you-go terms, and low transaction rates.
+Finally, I evaluate the software’s range of payment processing features, scalability, and ease of use.

-The result is our list of the best online payment processors.
-However, we adjust the criteria when looking at specific use cases, such as for different business types and merchant categories.
-This is why every merchant and payment services provider has multiple scores across our site depending on the use case you are looking for.
+The highest-performing products go into our list of the best online payment processors.
+However, I adjust the criteria when looking at specific use cases, such as for different business types and merchant categories.
+This is why every merchant and payment services provider has multiple scores across our site, depending on the use case you are looking for.

 Click through the tabs below for our overall merchant services evaluation criteria: